vatsanaij/info/README.md

 Jaiton, V., Manoonpong, P. (2021) **Chaotic Neural Oscillator for Navigation and Exploration of Autonomous Drones**, Proceedings of The 9.5th International Symposium on Adaptive Motion of Animals and Machines (AMAM2021), DOI: [https://doi.org/10.18910/84868](https://doi.org/10.18910/84868)

 ## Social Activities
-**2022 – now** 	*Project Leader* of a community development project, Developing Community-Based Joint Production and Network Marketing, supported by Equitable Education Fund (EEF), Thailand
+**2022 – now** 	*Project Leader* of a rural community development project, Developing Community-Based Joint Production and Network Marketing, supported by Equitable Education Fund (EEF), Yasothon, Thailand

 **2019 – now**	*Consultant & coordinator* of Ban Kutphankhiao Youth Development Club to empower and support youth to the bright future